coding-kelps/finwar/data-ingestion/README.md

 *here the pipeline is launched to collect the intraday history data from Apple Inc. on the last week of september.*

 > [!WARNING]
-> The Polygon API free account only goes up to 5 req/min so beware in the number of parition you run.
+> The Massive API free account only goes up to 5 req/min so beware in the number of parition you run.